GermanDemidov/segmentation_before_CNV_calling/README.md

 Imagine you have a BAM file `sample.bam` and a corresponding bed file from the exome enrichment kit `kit.bed`.

 ### Easy run

-One button solution (using 'one_button_run.sh' - be sure you have rights to write in this folder and run python scripts from the repository):
+One button solution (using `one_button_run.sh` - be sure you have rights to write in this folder and run python scripts from the repository):

-1) change the first line of 'one_button_run.sh' to point to list of absolute paths to BAM files you want to use (for example, as a result of 'find /path/to/your/bams/ -name "*.bam" > list_of_files.txt').
-If you use CRAM files, specify reference when you run 'BedCoverage' from 'ngs-bits' (uncommend '-ref').
+1) change the first line of `one_button_run.sh` to point to list of absolute paths to BAM files you want to use (for example, as a result of `find /path/to/your/bams/ -name "*.bam" > list_of_files.txt`).
+If you use CRAM files, specify reference when you run `BedCoverage` from `ngs-bits` (uncommend `-ref`).

-2) change the second line of 'one_button_run.sh' to point to your '.bed' file (3 columns - chromosome, start, end, GC or gene annotation of this file is not needed, no additional columns except 3).
+2) change the second line of `one_button_run.sh` to point to your `.bed` file (3 columns - chromosome, start, end, GC or gene annotation of this file is not needed, no additional columns except 3).

-3) if 'ngs-bits' is not added to 'PATH', you should change the line 'BedCoverage' to the actual '/path/to/ngs-bits/BedCoverage'.
+3) if `ngs-bits` is not added to `PATH`, you should change the line `BedCoverage` to the actual `/path/to/ngs-bits/BedCoverage`.

-4) Run 'bash one_button_run.sh' and let me know if any errors appear during the run, we will try to fix them.
+4) Run `bash one_button_run.sh` and let me know if any errors appear during the run, we will try to fix them.

-*As a result* you will have a folder 'prepared_coverage' which you will use later with 'ClinCNV' merging routine, and a new bed file 'segmented.name_of_your_old_bed.bed'.
+*As a result* you will have a folder `prepared_coverage` which you will use later with `ClinCNV` merging routine, and a new bed file `segmented.name_of_your_old_bed.bed`.
 You should further work with this new bed file (GC-annotation, genes annotation) and do not use the original!

-### Less easy run
+### Not so easy run

-Manual run: at first, segment the bed file with 'probes_from_bed.py':
+Manual run: at first, segment the bed file with `probes_from_bed.py`:

 ```
 probes_from_bed.py --bed kit.bed --output supersegmented.bed --probLen 120